E20

 - Step 1 – Check sensors: Confirm the supply and return NTC sensors on the Triangle Tube boiler are firmly attached and wired correctly.
 Reseat connectors.

-- Step 2 – Review system valves: Look for bypass valves or mixing valves that may be fully open, causing very high flow and low temperature drop.
+- Step 2 – Review system valves: Look for bypass valves or mixing valves that may be fully open, causing very high flow and a low temperature drop.
 Adjust according to system design.

-- Step 3 – Pump speed: If the system pump is variable-speed, reduce speed setting slightly to increase delta-T, following manufacturer guidelines.
+- Step 3 – Pump speed: If the system pump is variable-speed, reduce the speed setting slightly to increase delta-T, following manufacturer guidelines.

 - Step 4 – Reset boiler: Restore power and monitor operation.